syncfusion-content/blazor-docs/blazor/file-manager/virtualization.md

 ```

-The below GIF demonstrates that the file loading when virtualization is enabled.
+The below GIF demonstrates the file loading when virtualization is enabled.

 ![Virtualization in Blazor FileManager](images/blazor-filemanager-virtualization.gif)